The first mountain bikes were fully rigid with no suspension and it was a bumpy ride until the suspension fork was developed.

 Kona were ahead of the game when it comes to progressive geometry and were making long frames before others.
 It is no surprise that the King Kahuna has a long reach and responsive handling to help you thread it through tight singletrack and technical sections that are increasingly turning up on modern XC courses.

-A 1×11 drivetrain composed of a SRAM X01 shifter and XX1 derailleur gives you enough range to crush any climb before attacking any descent.
+A 1×11 drivetrain composed of a Shimano Deore shifter and XX1 derailleur gives you enough range to crush any climb before attacking any descent.
 This drivetrain is also very light.
 The derailleur in particular is incredibly reliable and works perfectly with the shifter to give you crisp gear changes.

 SHOCK & SUSPENSION